Instalab

 If you are positive but have never had a clot or pregnancy complication, the situation is less clear-cut.
 One study found that asymptomatic carriers of IgA anti-beta-2 glycoprotein I had a higher 5-year rate of thrombotic events, but this finding has not been consistently replicated.
 Discuss with a specialist whether low-dose aspirin or closer monitoring is appropriate for your situation.

-Cardiolipin Antibody IgA is best interpreted alongside these tests.
+Cardiolipin Antibody IgA is included in these pre-built panels.